 You know what?
 Your travel isn’t less valuable if you choose to rent a taxi for the day or book a guided tour.

-The vertiginous rush for the ultimate top lists, bucket lists, [insert number here] things to see/do/go, what you can’t miss in [insert travel destination du jour here] are great for immediate consumption but add very little to the travel experience.
-Nor does the tyranny of “if you’re not traveling THIS way then you’re doing it WRONG”, masked as authentic travel.
+The vertiginous rush for the ultimate top lists, bucket lists, [insert number here] things to see/do/go, what you can’t miss in [enter travel destination du jour here] are great for immediate consumption but add very little to the travel experience.
+Nor does the tyranny of “if you’re not traveling THIS way then you’re doing it WRONG,” masked as authentic travel.

 Cultural travel should be about the experience, the journey, what you take from it (and by “taking” I mean learning something along the way).

 What’s your take on cultural travel?
-Do you feel your travels are less authentic unless you do things a certain way?
+Do you feel your trips are less authentic unless you do things a certain way?